Positive Youth Development Team

 Juvenile Justice Mentoring: Individualized mentoring programs for Juvenile Justice involved youth.
 Model emphasizes connecting youth with a mentor within their naturally occurring support system. >more

 4-H Mentoring: The CT 4-H Mentoring Project is a year long prevention program for youth ages 9-13 designed to assist them in acquiring knowledge, building character, and developing life skills in a fun learning environment.
-Program activities: dance, creative arts, and karate. >more
+Program activities: dance, creative arts, and coding. >more

 Truancy Prevention Program: Goal is to reduce unexcused absences, which will encourage completion in school and furthering education.
 Includes home visitation, supportive counseling, referral, advocacy, parental involvement, and case management to assist youth in reaching their full potential. >more